wbudgaga/TAAPC/README.md

 It is a mapReduce job that uses the computed probabilities to find the position of the missed word and then finds the word that fits in.

 ### cs455.RemoveRedundantWord
-It is a mapReduce job that uses the computed probabilities to find the word with minimum probability  and then remove it from the sentewnce
+It is a mapReduce job that uses the computed probabilities to find the word with minimum probability  and then remove it from the sentewnce.

 ### Swapping two words in a sentance
-Both (cs455.RemoveRedundantWord, s455.RemoveRedundantWord) can be used to find the words in the wrong positions and then swap them to their right positions
+Both (cs455.RemoveRedundantWord, s455.RemoveRedundantWord) can be used to find the words in the wrong positions and then swap them to their right positions.